By Adam Tong

 2. Central reservation system

-Another key component in flight booking process is central reservation system (CRS) – a vital component of an airline or computer reservation system.
+The central reservation system (CRS) is the second key component of the airline distribution stack.
 It serves as a centralized storage system for crucial flight-related information, such as:

 The CRS is responsible for: